 Free 12 months iFlix Subscription and widest coverage

-The disadvantage factor lie on the customer service.
+The disadvantage factor lies on the customer service.
 Customer service is quite poor and calls are not picked up immediately.

 Lowest entry internet plan in the market.

 There are still other internet service providers available in the market which are not listed here such as U-Mobile, Jaring, Packet One and so forth.
-However I would suggest to go with the mainstream internet service provider to get a reliable connection.
+However, I would suggest going with the mainstream internet service provider to get a reliable connection.

 How to Apply for?

-TMNET – I would suggest you to go to the nearest TMPoint outlets in your area.
+TMNET – I would suggest you go to the nearest TMPoint outlets in your area.